oxsecurity/megalinter/README.md

 -->
 ## How to contribute

-Contributions to MegaLinter are very welcome, the more we are, the stronger MegaLinter is !
+Contributions to MegaLinter are very welcome, the more we're, the stronger MegaLinter is !
 Please follow [Contributing Guide](https://megalinter.io/contributing/)

 To help, you can also: